pridiltal/ctv-AnomalyDetection/README.md

 **Multivariate Outlier Detection**

-- Under *multivariate, high-dimensional or multidimensional scenario,* where the focus is on n (\>2) - dimensional space, all attributes might be of same type or might be a mixture of different types such as categorical or numerical, which has a direct impact on the implementation and scope of the algorithm.
+Under *multivariate, high-dimensional or multidimensional scenario,* where the focus is on n (\>2) - dimensional space, all attributes might be of same type or might be a mixture of different types such as categorical or numerical, which has a direct impact on the implementation and scope of the algorithm.
 The problems of anomaly detection in high-dimensional data are threefold, involving detection
 of: (a) global anomalies, (b) local anomalies and (c) micro clusters or clusters of anomalies.
 Global anomalies are very different from the dense area with respect to their attributes.
 In contrast, a local anomaly is only an anomaly when it is distinct from, and compared with, its local neighbourhood.
 Micro clusters or clusters of anomalies may cause masking problems.
+The following categorization of multivariate outlier detection techniques is based on the underlying methodological principle, including density-based outlier detection, distance-based outlier detection, clustering-based outlier detection, angle-based outlier detection, and decision tree–based approaches.

 *Multivariate Outlier Detection: Density-based outlier detection*